-Live service roll-out
+- Completing full service roll-out

 Universal Credit was introduced in April 2013 in four postcodes in the North West.
 Between April 2013 and July 2013, further postcode areas were added.
 Only people who lived in the relevant postcodes and who met strict conditions were able to claim.
 These areas were called ‘Pathfinder’ areas.
 Generally only single jobseekers with no children were eligible to make a claim in the pathfinder areas.

 Progressive roll-out of live service UC across Great Britain started in October 2013 and gradually more postcodes were added to the Pathfinder areas.

 From 16 June 2014, new rules called ‘gateway conditions’ were introduced.
 These rules set out whether or not a person living in a designated live service postcode area was able to make a claim for UC.
 If the person met the gateway conditions and lived in a postcode that was accepting UC claims, then they were able to submit a claim.
 The initial set of gateway conditions were the same as the previous Pathfinder conditions.